yago-naga/yago-4.5/README.md

 ## License

-This work is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/ ) by [Fabian M. Suchanek](https://suchanek.name).
+This work is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/ ) by [the YAGO team](https://yago-knowledge.org).